 Section 319(h) Georgia's Nonpoint Source Implementation Grant

-Updated November 2018: FY2019 Grant Application Period is CLOSED.
+Updated January 2020: FY2020 Grant Application Period is OPEN.

 MINIMUM REQUIREMENTS FOR FUNDING: To be considered for funding, projects must meet all three of the following minimum requirements:

 - Implement existing watershed-based/watershed management plans that adequately address USEPA's Nine Elements for Watershed Planning;

 - Focus within a 10-digit Hydrologic Unit Code (HUC-10) or smaller watershed; AND

 - Commit to a minimum 40% non-federal match.